NaomiProject/Naomi/README.md

 ## Download

-You can [download](https://projectnaomi.com/download) the latest version of Naomi from our website.
+You can [download the latest version of Naomi](https://projectnaomi.com/download) directly from our website.

 ## Contribution